-Oral items at a Cabinet committee
+Oral items at Cabinet committees

 Note that oral items at Cabinet committees will only be accepted with the approval of the committee Chair.
-Cabinet Office will liase with the Chair’s office and the Prime Minister’s office to confirm requests.
+Cabinet Office will liaise with the relevant Chair’s office and the Prime Minister’s office to confirm requests.

 Oral item minutes

 Oral items do not necessarily result in a minute.
 Minutes are issued for oral items when: